wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/S/See_Invisibility.md

 **Duration:** 1 hour

 You can see [imperceptible (sight)](#Conditions_imperceptible) creatures and objects, and you can see into the [Ethereal Plane](#Planes_of_Existence_planes_of_existence).
-You perceive Ethereal creatures and objects as translucent phantoms.
+You perceive ethereal creatures and objects as translucent phantoms.